electrode-io/electrode/docs/overview/what-is-electrode.md

 # What is Electrode?

-> Electrode is a platform for building large scale universal React web applications with a standardized structure that follows best practices and has modern technologies baked in.
+> Electrode is a platform for building large scale Universal React web applications with a standardized structure that follows best practices and has modern technologies baked in.
 Electrode focuses on performance, component reusability, and simple deployment to multiple cloud providers—so you can focus on what makes your app unique.

 ## Core: Quick, Easy, and Scale

-Electrode Core allows you to start building a large scale universal React/Node.js application in minutes, with support for server side rendering, easy deployment, and sacling up to teams with hundred of developers.
+Electrode Core allows you to start building a large scale Universal React/Node.js application in minutes, with support for server side rendering, easy deployment, and sacling up to teams with hundred of developers.

 The heart of the platform is the [Electrode Archetype System](/chapter1/quick-start/what-are-archetypes.md), which allows for a standardized configuration, structure and workflow throughout the entire application.
 By enforcing a sensible structure and consistency for components, modules and the entire app, Electrode’s Archetype system helps you build scalable applications you can trust while ensuring streamlined development and deployment.

 Electrode comes with two major archetypes to support large scale React web application development.

--   **[Electrode Application Archetype]** comes with everything to help you build an universal React application and support for production deployments.
+-   **[Electrode Application Archetype]** comes with everything to help you build a Universal React application and support for production deployments.

 -   **[Electrode Component Archetype]** comes with everything to support building and sharing reusable React components across teams with hundreds of developers.